GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Background, motivation and formalism

-We implement the straight-line program for error analysis (Eq.~\eqref{eq:slp}) using a layer-synchronous backward traversal of the STEPG, as detailed in Algorithm~\ref{alg:eec-generator}.
-To maximise throughput, we exploit the intra-layer independence of the graph to process the $k = \alpha n$ nodes within each layer in parallel.
-Here, $n$ represents the number of qubits and $\alpha$ is a constant determined by the correlation level, which dictates the type of Pauli errors captured by the STEPG; and, consequently, the number of nodes in each of its layers (see Table~\ref{tab:correlation-level}).
-This parallelisation reduces the serial complexity from $\mathcal{O}(nl)$ to a parallel execution time of $\mathcal{O}(l)$, where $l$ denotes the number of gate layers in the circuit.

-The traversal is initialised by mapping the detector set $\mathcal{V}$ onto the STEPG leaf nodes $\mathcal{V}_{leaf}$.
-Each measurement $M$ is assigned a leaf node, $\text{leaf}(M)$, which serves as the boundary condition for the program.
-For a detector $\delta \in \mathcal{V}$ defined by the parity of measurements $\{M_0, M_1, \dots\}$, we initialise the corresponding bit in the error equivalence classes:
+The program is initialised by mapping the detector set $\mathcal{D}$ onto the leaf vertices.
+Each measurement $M$ is assigned to a leaf vertex, which serves as a boundary condition.
+For a detector $\delta \in \mathcal{D}$ defined by the parity of measurements $\{M_0, M_1, \dots\}$, we initialise the corresponding bit in the error equivalence classes:

 where $\mathbf{e}_{\delta}$ is the elementary basis vector for detector $\delta$.